 In 1944, Blessed Vasyl volunteered to go to Ternopil even though the Soviet front had already arrived.
 Amidst the shelling of the city, he did his pastoral work courageously and boldly.

-After two years of interrogations and tortures in the KGB prison in Kiev, he was finally sentenced to die by firing squad.
+After one year of interrogations and tortures in the KGB prison in Kiev, he was finally sentenced on June 26, 1946 to die by firing squad.
 He was on death row for three months.
 While in the cell with others on death row, he catechized them and prepared them through the sacraments for their coming death.
 When his name was called, he left the cell ready to die for Christ, but at that moment, his death sentence was commuted to ten years in Soviet labour camps.

 When his prison sentence was completed, he was sent to Lviv.
 He became instrumental in organizing the underground church.
+Some called him the Father of the Underground Church.
 His apartment became the centre of church activity: Divine Liturgies, administering the sacraments, catechesis, preparing seminarians, counseling and the like.
-He also began to organize religious sisters and taught them a new way of living out their monastic and religious life.
-Many a vocation was fostered by Father Vasyl's guidance and care.
+He also began to organize religious sisters, even though the monasteries were official closed, and taught them a new way of living out their monastic and religious life.
+Many a vocation was fostered by Father Vasyl’s guidance and care.
 In 1959 Rome appointed Fr.
 Vasyl to be bishop of this underground church.
 Unfortunately there were no bishops in Ukraine who could ordain him.

 In 1963, Metropolitan Josyf Slipyj was released from 18 years of Soviet labour camps to attend the Second Vatican Council in Rome.
 While in Moscow, he called Fr.
-Vasyl to come immediately to his hotel room.
+Vasyl to come immediately to his hotel room in Hotel Moskwa.
 When Fr.
 Vasyl arrived, Metropolitan Josyf began the Rite of Ordination to the episcopacy.
 The secret ordination finished and Metropolitan Josyf was taken to Rome.
 Bishop Vasyl returned to Lviv to do his episcopal work.

-In January of 1969, Bishop Vasyl was again arrested.
-He was sent to Komunarsk in Eastern Ukraine.
+On January 27 of 1969, Bishop Vasyl was again arrested.
+He was accused of anti-Soviet agitation in a book he wrote on The Icon of the Mother of perpetual Help, for listening to Vatican radio and for baptizing people.
+He was sentenced to a three year prison term in Komunarsk in Eastern Ukraine.
 There he underwent chemical, physical and mental torture.
 The Soviets attempted to extract information from him about the underground church but were unsuccessful.
 Near death in 1972, he was released from prison and was exiled from Ukraine.

 Metropolitan Maxim Hermaniuk invited Bishop Vasyl to come to Winnipeg, Canada in June, 1972.
 Overcome by the tortures and death causing drugs he received while in prison, he died a martyr’s death on June 30, 1973.
 After the funeral services in Sts.
 Vladimir and Olha Ukrainian Catholic Cathedral, he was buried on July 5 in All Saints Cemetery near Winnipeg.